apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 2 - Passthrough Facade/README.md

         ![05_deployment.png](./images/05_deployment.png)
  - The green dot in the dropdown indicates that the proxy we just created is deployed to the `test` environment
  - Click on the `test` environment name.
 This undeploys the proxy from the `test` environment
  - Click on the `Deployment` drop-down again.
 Notice the dot adjacent to the test environment is now greyed.
 Select the `test` environment.
 This re-deploys the proxy to the `test` environment.
+You can also deploy to `prod`.
+These environment names correspond to sets of VMs in the Apigee cloud.
+The environment names are chosen by the Customer at the time of initial license purchase, and customers can choose to have numerous environments.
 - **Tracing the execution of a proxy** can also be done easily from the Management UI.
 This is a very powerful capability of the product since it makes it easy to troubleshoot and monitor API proxies running on Apigee Edge.
 Trace lets you probe the details of each step through an API proxy flow.
  - From the `hotels` API Proxy page, click on the `Trace` tab
         ![06_trace.png](./images/06_trace.png)